DmitryChizhevsky-vs/nextrade-ai/README.md

 Built with **Next.js 15 (App Router) + Prisma + Postgres + Anthropic Claude +
 Recharts + Tailwind**.
 Single-codebase, frictionless deploy to Vercel.

----

-## Why Next.js (not NestJS)?

-The brief asked for a React + Node/NestJS + Prisma prototype with a live deployed URL on a tight deadline.
-NestJS is a fine backend framework, but running it on Vercel is more friction than it's worth for an 8-hour prototype (serverless function packaging, cold starts, separate frontend host).
-Next.js App Router gives the same ergonomics — TypeScript, Prisma, Node API routes — plus zero-config Vercel deployment.
-If you later want to split backend out into NestJS, the `/lib` layer is already framework-free and lifts cleanly.

----

 ## What's implemented vs what's skipped

 ### ✅ Implemented (the actual demo requirements)